Frequently Asked Questions for Flea & Tick Protection

 • Can I stop using flea control once the fleas are gone?

 This is not recommended.
 Once an infestation is under control it is important to continue using a flea and tick control product to prevent re-infestations in the future.
 Although adult fleas are not seen on the animal, the sub-adult stages (eggs, larvae, pupae) may be developing within the house (carpet, upholstery).
-To ensure full protection against all life stages of fleas Hartz recommends treating all affected areas of your pet’s surroundings.
+To ensure full protection against all life stages of fleas, Hartz recommends treating all affected areas of your pet’s surroundings.

 • How does my dog get ticks?